 Even though we haven't personally decided to go this route, we are seeing many have huge success with Wholesale!

-If you are ready to jump in right now, we recommend the Unstoppable Amazon Academy by Robyn Johnson.
+If you are ready to jump in right now, we recommend checking out our Wholesale 101 guide (FREE).

 Private label refers to the practice of purchasing a product and then putting your own branding onto it.
 Many times, Amazon sellers will purchase a product from China and then attach their own brand, logo and marketing to it.